About Thirsk Racecourse

 Renowned for its beautifully maintained paddock, Thirsk Racecourse has an idyllic country charm about it, yet it is a thoroughly modern venue with outstanding facilities; not least free Wi-Fi for everyone!
 Thirsk is ever popular across the generations and really is suitable for anyone, from the most seasoned racing ‘nut’ to the first time racegoer.
 In 2018 Thirsk stages 16 days of fabulous, competitive flat racing between April and September, including a Local Residents Raceday, 3 evening meetings, 2 summer Family Days featuring lots of fun for children and no less than 4 fantastic Saturday afternoon racedays.

 Race forward to the summer months where there are more opportunities to enjoy the exciting Thirsk action from amongst the charming and beautiful surrounds of one of the country’s prettiest racecourses.
-These include: Tuesday 19th June, featuring all the Royal Ascot action (broadcast live in between each Thirsk race); the self-explanatory Pennine Brewery Beer Festival Evening Meeting on Tuesday 17th July; the Go Racing in Yorkshire Summer Festival comes to Thirsk on Friday 27th July; and the summer highlight – The Thirsk Summer Cup Day which will be run on Saturday 4th August.
+These include: Tuesday 18th June, featuring all the Royal Ascot action (broadcast live in between each Thirsk race); An evening in support of The ABF The Soldiers Charity on Saturday 11th May; the Go Racing in Yorkshire Summer Festival comes to Thirsk on Friday 26th July; and the summer highlight – The William Hill Thirsk Summer Cup Day, mentioned above, which will be run on Saturday 4th August.